-The new Colusa County Outreach Facility includes three classrooms for instruction, space for Student Services to assist students with admissions, registration, testing, financial aid, and counseling.
-The Upward Bound program, serving Colusa County, is also be located in the facility.
+The Colusa County Outreach Facility includes classrooms for instruction and students are able to receive assistance with admissions, registration, testing, financial aid and counseling.
+The Upward Bound and Student Support Services Programs, serving Colusa County, are also located at the facility.